Get ready to hear a lot more about what you need to do to conserve water this winter and why.

 Last week, Swiftmud took the emergency step of letting local officials double their pumping from the Tampa Bypass Canal.

-Normally, Tampa relies on the Hillsborough River Reservoir to meet the needs of 656,000 people.
+Normally, the city of Tampa relies on the Hillsborough River Reservoir to meet the needs of 656,000 people.
 But now the reservoir has dropped to a point you would expect to see at the end of the dry season, not the beginning.

 This is the fourth time Swiftmud has okayed drawing extra water from the bypass canal to make up the difference.
-Other times were droughts in 2000-01, 2006 and 2007.
+The previous times were during droughts in 2000-01, 2006 and 2007.

 The withdrawals began Oct.
 17, the day after the emergency order was signed, said Elias J. Franco, distribution division manager for Tampa's water department.
 They will increase the amount of water pumped from the canal from 18-million or 19-million gallons of water a day to nearly 35-million gallons per day.